Headstorm/Interview/challenges/README.md

 A company has approached you for help in developing their product and establishing an online presence.
 You have been tasked with quickly creating a web page for them.
 This page has the following requirements:

-* Startup name title
+* Company name title

-* Startup logo as icon in browser tab
+* Company logo as icon in browser tab

 * Contact us web form that captures contact information